AlgoLab/HapCHAT/experiments/data/README.md

 ## Install all other dependencies

 1. Install necessary system packages.
 We assume you use Debian or Ubuntu.
 If you do not have root access on your system, you can try to ignore this step.
 These packages are typically already installed.

         sudo apt-get install bzip2 wget unzip build-essential zlib1g-dev ncurses-dev pigz

 2. Install Miniconda.
 Most of the remaining dependencies are available as packages in the [bioconda](http://bioconda.github.io/) Conda channel, for which we need conda.

         wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
         bash Miniconda3-latest-Linux-x86_64.sh

     Then follow the instructions on screen.
 After conda is installed, add the required channels to the configuration.

         conda config --add channels bioconda --add channels r --add channels conda-forge

 3. Install all dependencies available as Conda packages.

-        conda install -y python=3.5.2 snakemake=3.7.1 samtools=1.2 picard=1.126 \
+        conda install -y python pysam snakemake \
+            samtools=1.2 picard=1.126 bedtools=2.23.0 vcftools=0.1.14 \
-            bedtools=2.23.0 vcftools=0.1.14 bwa=0.7.12 pbsim=1.0.3 whatshap=0.13
+            bwa=0.7.12 pbsim=1.0.3 whatshap=0.13

 ## Run the workflow